Fall Back in Champaign-Urbana: Tips to help your family adjust to the time change

 Remember when setting the clocks back an hour meant an extra 60 minutes of snooze time?

 That was way back BK (before kids), in the days when “getting up early” on a weekend meant 10 a.m.
-But now here’s the story, morning glory: Daylight Saving Time ends on Sunday and, if you have early risers in your house, that means the day will start literally at the crack of dawn—or maybe even earlier.
+But now here’s the story, morning glory: Daylight Saving Time ends on Sunday at 2 a.m., and if you have early risers in your house, that means the day will start literally at the crack of dawn — or maybe even earlier.

 But never fear!
 We’re here to save the day.
 We tracked down some of the most useful tips and tricks for coping with that extra hour on Sunday morning.

 Back up bedtime.
-The best way to help kids adjust to the time change is to incrementally move their bedtime back.
-If you start tonight, you can have them asleep about 30 minutes earlier by Sunday.
-Tonight, move their bedtime up by 15 minutes (the earlier sunset helps) and do the same thing tomorrow.
-That will buy you some more ZZZ.
+The best way to help kids adjust to the time change is to incrementally move their bedtime earlier over several days.
+Tonight, move their bedtime up by 10-15 minutes (the earlier sunset helps) and do the same thing tomorrow, and the next day.
+This gradual change will hopefully buy you some more ZZZ by the weekend.

 Mood lighting.
-Sleep expert Dr. Harvey Karp says that dimming the lights by 50 to 75 percent (and yes, that includes screens) an hour before bedtime will increase your kid’s natural production of melatonin, the sleep hormone.
+Sleep experts say that dimming the lights by 50 to 75 percent (and yes, that includes screens) an hour before bedtime will increase your kid’s natural production of melatonin, the sleep hormone.